 Estimates Time of Delivery

-If you need to see where all of your vehicles are in real time, make sure you select a GPS tracker that includes this feature.
-With the exception of the most basic asset protection units, this feature is generally included with most GPS tracking systems.
+If you need to see where all of your vehicles are in real-time, make sure you select a GPS tracker that includes this feature.
+Except for the most basic asset protection units, this feature is generally included with most GPS tracking systems.

-The Geofence feature allows you to set up geographic boundaries around areas that have specific interest for you.
+The Geofence feature allows you to set up geographic boundaries around areas that have specific interests for you.
 Receive automated alerts when the object enters or leaves marked boundaries.

-Download and review reports in different formats: XLS, PDF, CSV, TXT.
-Reports include various information by date and the GPS tracker name, including driving hours, stopovers, distance traveled, fuel consumption and much more.
-Detailed and group reports are also available.
+Download and review reports in different formats: XLS, PDF, CSV, and TXT.
+Reports include various information by date and the GPS tracker name, including driving hours, stopovers, distance traveled, fuel consumption, etc. Detailed and group reports are also available.

 How To Build A Gps Car Tracking Software?

-Creating a tracking device that can be integrated with a vehicle or attached to an object requires a combination of appropriate hardware and software pieces.
+Creating a tracking device that can be integrated with a vehicle or attached to an object requires a combination of appropriate hardware and software.
 Here’s a brief overview of how to make a GPS tracker solution yourself: